4.1.12 Appointing an ICP or IDNO

 What is an ICP?

-• An ICP (Independent Connections Provider) is a NERS accredited company that is entitled to build electricity networks to the specification and quality required for them to be owned by UK Power Networks.
+- An ICP (Independent Connections Provider) is a National Electricity Registration Scheme (NERS) accredited company that is accredited to build electricity networks to the specification and quality required in order for them to be owned by UK Power Networks.

 What is an IDNO?